telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ## Preview Inspector

-The **Preview Inspector** (_Response_ only) allows you to view the response bodies as an image or as a HTML page depending on the response content.
+The **Preview Inspector** (_Response_ only) allows you to view the response bodies as an image or an HTML page depending on the response content.
 The Inspector can display most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, TIFF.

 ![Preview Inspector rendering image](../../images/livetraffic/inspectors/inspectors-image.png)